EU Treaty Rights

 EUTR Annex A - For additional details of previous addresses in the State (for Form EU2 or form EU3)

 EUTR Annex B - For additional details of previous activites in the State (for Form EU2 or Form EU3)

 - Form EU1 Explanatory Leaflet

 - Form EU3 Explanatory Leaflet

 Completed application forms should be sent by registered post to:EU Treaty Rights Unit

 Irish Naturalisation & Immigration Service

 If you have any questions about the forms you can e-mail your enquiry to email@example.com or post enquiries to the above address.

-Directive 2004/38/EC on the right of citizens of the Union and their family members to move and reside freely within the territory of the Member States (the "Directive") is given effect in Ireland by the European Communities (Free Movement of Persons) Regulations 2006 and 2008 (the "Regulations").
+Directive 2004/38/EC on the right of citizens of the Union and their family members to move and reside freely within the territory of the Member States (the "Directive") is given effect in Ireland by the European Communities (Free Movement of Persons) Regulations 2015 (the "Regulations").

 The Directive and the Regulations apply to citizens of the European Union, citizens of EEA member states and citizens of Switzerland who move to or reside in a Member State other than that of which they are a national, and to their family members who accompany or join them.